This post was originally written in January 2018 and updated in January 2021.

 Step 2: Setting up priorities

 Now go through the text you just wrote and look for topics that naturally clump together.
-Those bits about visiting your grandpa more often and spending time with your newborn niece?
-Those fall squarely in the “family” priority.
-Your wish to check photo galleries more often and those bits about writing theatre reviews – aren’t those a connected theme of Art?
+These bits about visiting your grandpa more often and spending time with your newborn niece?
+They both fall squarely in the “family” priority.
+Your wish to check photo galleries more often and the notes about writing theatre reviews – aren’t they both the connected theme of Art?

 Think about things that fall together and create a list of priority topics.
-Those can be vague like family or meeting new people, or specific like mastering this new language you love.
+They can be vague like family or meeting new people, or specific like mastering a new language you love.

 My current priority clusters are: